dshryn/dshryn/README.md

 - **Theming and Styling**: Uses `BoxDecoration`, `LinearGradient`, and Google Fonts.
 - **Asset Management**: Incorporates images and developer-imported fonts.

-This project depicts the general usability of Flutter in creating cross-platform applications with an agile user experience.
+These projects depict the general usability of Flutter in creating cross-platform applications with an agile user experience.

 ### 📈 GitHub Stats